Garyp

 Garyp (Garijp) is a village in the municipality of Tytsjerksteradiel within the province of Friesland, Netherlands.
 It had a population of around 1,894 in January 2017.

 History

-The village was first mentioned between 1325 to 1336 as Garipe and means "village of the river bank".
+The village was first mentioned between 1325 and 1336 as Garipe and means "village of the river bank".
 Garyp developed into a stretched-out village on a sandy ridge.
 The current Dutch Reformed church dates from 1838; however, the first church was built around 1100.
 Around 1930, the peat in the region was excavated.

 Garyp was home to 620 people in 1840.